 Why the staged approach?

-The super guarantee will be increased from 9.5% in FY2020/21 to 12% gradually.
-This stepped increase gives businesses time to plan for the future, as they only need to make small increases each year rather than cope with a 2.5% increase all at once.
+The super guarantee will be increased from the current rate of 10.5% to 12% gradually.
+This stepped increase gives businesses time to plan for the future, as they only need to make small increases each year rather than cope with a 1.5% increase all at once.

 How much difference will it make?